brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 FAQ
 ======

-- Java 18 is has some incompatibilities.
-At this time, I recommend using 17 over 18.
+- Java 18/19 is has some incompatibilities.
+At this time, I recommend using 17.

+- Java tweaks improve server performance and client stuttering, but they don't boost average client FPS much.
+For that, running correct/up-to-date graphics drivers and performance mods is far more important: https://github.com/NordicGamerFE/usefulmods

+- This guide assumes you have a little spare RAM when running Minecraft.
+If your setup is RAM constrained, try removing the following arguments:  `-XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M`

-- IBM's OpenJ9 is over 30% slower at server chunkgen in my tests.
+- IBM's OpenJ9 does indeed save RAM, as its reputation would suggest, but is over 30% slower at server chunkgen in my tests.
 If there are any flags that make it competitive with OpenJDK, please let me know on Discord or here: https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/issues/9

 Flag Explanations